GGassit/WutheringWaves/README.md

 - Mob Vacuum Actor
 - PlayerTimeDilation （attack speed Walkspeed）
 - WorldTimeDilation（Skip the plot）
+- Hit Multiplier
+- No cooldown
+- GodMode

 ### Deleted
 deleted Map Teleport
 Fatal bug  Will cause the player to teleport underground.
+### WW
+ESP has some class names that are not filtered.